 RSUs.
-The RSUs granted in 2021 vest and the restrictions lapse in three equal annual installments commencing on the one-year anniversary of the grant date, subject to continued employment through each applicable vesting date.
+The RSUs granted in 2024 vest and the restrictions lapse in three equal annual installments commencing on the one-year anniversary of the grant date, subject to continued employment through each applicable vesting date.
 This schedule means that, to receive the full benefit of the RSUs, the recipient must generally perform three years of continuous service following the grant date.

 PRSUs.
-The PRSUs granted in 2021 are subject to both service-based and performance-based vesting with performance tied to the measurement of two equally weighted performance metrics, cumulative APTI and rTSR.
-Both are to be measured over a three-year performance period beginning January 1, 2021 and ending December 31, 2023.
+The PRSUs granted in 2024 are subject to both service-based and performance-based vesting with performance tied 100% to the Company's rTSR, to be measured over a three-year performance period beginning January 1, 2024 and ending December 31, 2026.
+Any PRSUs for which the performance criteria are satisfied will cliff-vest on the third anniversary of the grant date.